Prospective Students

 - My style:

-- I might be generally very nice, but I can be rather critical upon research.
+- I might be generally nice and supportive, but I can be RATHER CRITICAL of research.

 - You will be required to build a DEEP and CLEAR understanding of your research topic and related works.